BIRD CONSERVATION IS CRUCIAL TO OUR EXISTENCE WHY AND HOW TO ENSURE IT

 2. BIRDS HELP IN POLLINATION & PREVENTION OF CROP DESTRUCTION

 Birds are among the primary pollen as well as seed carriers.
 If we continue to go for deforestation, birds will lose their habitat; thereby bringing the natural seed distribution mechanism to a halt.
-And this in turn will pose threat to our food cycle.
+And this, in turn, will pose a threat to our food cycle.

 4. WILDLIFE DEPENDS ON BIRDS FOR EXISTENCE